Trends & best practices

 As cybercrimes and financial fraud threats become increasingly more prevalent, retail banks must employ AI-powered technology to safeguard against financial losses, regulatory consequences, and brand loyalty.

 With more remote workers, there is less on-premise IT/security.
-This means customer analytics, risk management detection tools, and anomaly detection software will become essential, as banks will need to surface potential issues long before they become a serious concern.
+This means customer experience analytics, risk management detection tools, and anomaly detection software will become essential, as banks will need to surface potential issues long before they become a serious concern.

 Moreover, retail banks will have more personal and financial data on their customers than ever before.
 While such data can help organizations build superior products, it also puts customers at serious risk when such information falls into the wrong hands.